-The program will also identify gaps in existing sidewalks so the City can order construction to fill in the gaps to improve the connectivity of sidewalks.
-The result of the inspection and construction program is to assure sidewalks are adequately maintained to enhance user safety and to assure the continuity of sidewalks to create a walkable community.
+The program will also identify gaps in existing sidewalks so the city can order construction to fill the gaps to improve the connectivity of sidewalks.
+The result of the inspection and construction program is to ensure sidewalks are adequately maintained to enhance user safety and ensure the continuity of sidewalks to create a walkable community.

 This program will address the following situations: